awab-hassan/awab-hassan/README.md

 ## About

-Certified Kubernetes Administrator (CKA) and Senior DevOps Engineer with 3+ years building and operating production infrastructure at scale.
-I specialize in **CI/CD automation**, **Kubernetes cluster engineering**, and **cloud infrastructure on AWS, Azure, and GCP**.
+Certified Kubernetes Administrator (CKA) and Senior DevOps Engineer with 3+ years working across CI/CD, Kubernetes, and cloud infrastructure.
+I've worked with startups and enterprise clients through Upwork and full-time roles — building pipelines, managing clusters, and automating infrastructure on AWS, Azure, and GCP.
+CKA certified, currently studying offensive security (CPTS).

-Key results across my career:
-- Managed Jenkins CI/CD supporting **200+ daily builds** across **5+ engineering teams** at 99.9% uptime
-- Reduced MTTR for Kubernetes rollbacks from **hours → under 5 minutes** using ArgoCD GitOps
-- Cut deployment lead time by **40–50%** through IaC and pipeline automation
-- Reduced new project onboarding from **2 days → 1 hour** with Jenkins seed jobs
-- Achieved **99.99% system availability** for enterprise AWS workloads at Ninesarch

 ---